 Install Product Software Using z/OSMF Deployments

 As a systems programmer, your responsibilities include installing product software in your z/OS environment.
 After the portable software instance or software instance is registered in z/OSMF, you can use z/OSMF Deployments to install the product software and create the product data sets (global, CSI, target libraries, and distribution libraries) for the new software instance.
 The deployment jobs create a copy of the source product data sets to create the product target runtime environment.
 Creating a copy of the SMP/E target data sets keeps the SMP/E environment clean and it also isolates the product runtime environment for maintenance activities.
-You can also perform z/OSMF workflows to customize the SMP/E data sets, mount UNIX System Services (USS) files if required, and configure the new software instance on the target system.
+You can also perform z/OSMF workflows to customize the SMP/E data sets, mount UNIX System Services (USS) files if necessary, and configure the new software instance on the target system.

-To install Broadcom mainframe products using z/OSMF and make the product software available for use on a system by users and other programs, define a new deployment.
+To install mainframe products using z/OSMF and make the product software available for use on a system by users and other programs, define a new deployment.
 This step defines the SMP/E environment name and the prefix of the CSI data set in z/OSMF.
 You also specify data set allocation parameters for all SMP/E data sets, target libraries, and distribution libraries.
 To define a new deployment, complete the deployment checklist (specify the USS path, DSN, VOLSERs), and submit the deployment jobs through the z/OSMF user interface.
 When the deployment is complete, you have a source and target copy of the software.

-Subsequent maintenance activities for the product updates the SMP/E environment without affecting your active product runtime environments.
+Subsequent maintenance activities for the product update the SMP/E environment without affecting your active product runtime environments.
 You decide when to redeploy the maintenance-updated SMP/E target data sets to each of the product runtime environments.

 The installer requires read, create, update, and execute privileges in z/OS.
 Write access is also required to the USS directories that are used for the installation process.
+To deploy a product that has USS components, the installer's user ID must have access to the appropriate resource profiles in the UNIXPRIV class, access to the BPX.SUPERUSER resource profile in the FACILITY class, or UID(0).
+For UNIXPRIV, read access is required to SUPERUSER.FILESYS.CHOWN, SUPERUSER.FILESYS.CHGRP, and SUPERUSER.FILESYS.MOUNT.

 - Display the Deployments table in z/OSMF (Software Management, Deployments).